 - Write down a list of everything that is stressing you out.
 Getting it all out on paper (in a blog, Word document, journal, or whatever you prefer) may allow you to realize that although you can’t control everything, it’s not the end of the world.

 - Create a schedule of your commitments that allows you to recognize areas where you may want to scale back or times when you could fit in a few moments to relax and de-stress.

 - Cut yourself some slack.
 It’s okay if you can’t do everything on your to-do list.
-There will likely be other opportunities to do what you want to or feel you should do.
+There will likely be other opportunities to do what you want to do.

 - As you already mentioned, relaxation techniques such as meditation may help you refocus even when you’ve got a lot on your plate.